 One of the most important steps in homebrewing is chilling the wort to an optimal temperature for pitching yeast.
 The primary objective is to chill as fast as possible.
-There isn’t a magical chill pill available on the market so this step should be taken serious.
+There isn’t a magical additive available on the market, so this step should be taken serious.
 Why?

-2. The possibility of oxidation increases the longer that precious brew is exposed to the elements.
+2. The possibility of oxidation increases the longer the wort is exposed to the elements.

 3. Creating a quick “cold break” results in clearer beer.
 The cold break is essential to avoid the haze look to your finished product.

 We have all experienced the “stalling spot” during the cool down wishing we could find a way to speed things up.
 What is the “stall spot”?
 The wort cools quickly from a boil down to around 85°-90°.
 At this point, the outside temperature and wort temperature are starting to run a parallel side by side race.
 This is even worse in the summer heat.
 To pitch yeast, wort temperature generally needs to fall below 80°.
 The last thing anyone wants to do is leave wort exposed to mother nature’s wrath.

 My father-in-law came up with an unconventional work of art to chill the wort to pitching temperature quickly and efficiently.
 He found the supplies sitting around the house and pieced together his odd yet awesome contraption.

 – Standard wort chiller

 – An under the bed storage bin